gradle/gradle/design-docs/testing-user-build-logic.md

 The integration test component of the test-kit will be conceptually similar to the functionality of HelperUtil.
 That is, many factories for creating test friendly versions of core types or mechanisms where objects such as tasks/projects can be instantiated as they would be during build configuration except that dependency injection can be influenced to _override_ what would normally be injected in order to provide test doubles.

 It is unclear how much will be executable in this mode.
 For example it may not be possible to fully execute tasks, but it may be possible to simulate this in order to interrogate the incremental build API or task dependency chain.

+## Story: A user uses a utility that is, or is similar to, `ProjectBuilder` that is part of the test kit

 # Open issues